Alpha hydroxy acid facial treatments

 Who should use AHA treatments?

 AHA preparations are recommended for those whose skin is showing signs of ageing.
 Fine lines, brown marks and dry spots (actinic keratoses) can improve with regular applications or peels.
 Glycolic acid may also prove helpful for those prone to acne.
+It is safe in pregnancy.

 How do they work?